 These values represent a specific mindset of motivated team players who do their best on the way to achieving a common goal.
 XP principles derive from these values and reflect them in more concrete ways.

 Principles of extreme programming

 Most researchers denote 5 XP principles as:

-• Rapid feedback: Team members understand the given feedback and react to it right away.
+- Rapid feedback.
+Team members understand the given feedback and react to it right away.

-• Assumed simplicity: Developers need to focus on the job that is important at the moment and follow YAGNI (You Ain’t Gonna Need It) and DRY (Don’t Repeat Yourself) principles.
+- Assumed simplicity.
+Developers need to focus on the job that is important at the moment and follow YAGNI (You Ain’t Gonna Need It) and DRY (Don’t Repeat Yourself) principles.

-• Incremental changes: Small changes made to a product step by step work better than big ones made at once.
+- Incremental changes.
+Small changes made to a product step by step work better than big ones made at once.

-• Embracing change: If a client thinks a product needs to be changed, programmers should support this decision and plan how to implement new requirements.
+- Embracing change.
+If a client thinks a product needs to be changed, programmers should support this decision and plan how to implement new requirements.

-• Quality work: A team that works well, makes a valuable product and feels proud of it.
+- Quality work.
+A team that works well, makes a valuable product and feels proud of it.

 Is it possible to write a clear code quickly?
 The answer is yes, according to XP practitioners.
 The quality of software derives from short development cycles that, in turn, allow for receiving frequent feedback.
 And valuable feedback comes from good testing.
-XP teams practice test-driven development technique (TTD) that entails writing an automated unit test before the code itself.
+XP teams practice test-driven development technique (TDD) that entails writing an automated unit test before the code itself.
 According to this approach, every piece of code must pass the test to be released.
-So, software engineers thereby focus on writing code able to accomplish the needed function.
+So, software engineers thereby focus on writing code that can accomplish the needed function.
 That’s the way TDD allows programmers to use immediate feedback to produce reliable software.
 You can learn more about improving software testing in our dedicated article.